WANDRD Rogue Sling Bag Review – An Excellent Addition to Their Lineup

 Shoulder Strap

-The shoulder strap on the Roam sling bag is one of its standout features.
+The shoulder strap on the Rogue sling bag is one of its standout features.
 It is easily removable and reversible for left or right shoulder carry, and has a generous amount of padding.
 A cross-body stabilizer strap is also available, but if you find that you never use it, the receiving buckle for it can be removed from the strap to simplify things.
 A daisy-chain adjustment system allows considerable adjustment of this strap.

 The only slight negative is the huge length of the straps.
 I’m not a small dude, and even I found myself with huge dangling tails that were annoying to deal with.
 I’ll probably take a knife to them and shorten them now that I have finished photographing the bag for the review.